kwenakomape/my-remix-app/README.md

 edgedb project init
 edgedb configure set listen_addresses 127.0.0.1 ::1    // Only run  this  "if A client connection error occurred; reconnecting because of "waitUntilAvailable=30000"" error occur

-Note That you have to run add several school details in order to be able to filter
+Note That you have to add several school details in order to be able to filter